Wednesday, April 27, 2016

 The Car of Juggernaut: The Story of Jane Johnson and Her Chocolate Ants

 “Don’t run over the ant family!”
-11-year-old Jane Johnson yelled at her 12-year-old friend and neighbor, Raymond Rocky.
+9-year-old Jane Johnson yelled at her 12-year-old friend and neighbor, Raymond Rocky.

 “What?
 They’re only ants!
 Who cares?
-I like playing with your wagon,” he said, rolling down her driveway.
+I like playing with your wagon,” he said, rolling with her down the driveway.
+The wagon’s wheels roared like thunderclouds.

 The brightly painted red wagon was Jane’s birthday gift from Raymond, but she thought he liked it more than she did.